Request Quote

 It's Not an Igloo, It's a Fiberglass Shelter

-Did you know that our shelters are being used by the telecommunications industry?
+Did you know that our fiberglass shelters are being used by the telecommunications industry?
 As a matter of fact, we are in the process of finishing some custom fiberglass buildings to be used as microwave repeater stations just south of the Arctic Circle.
 They will be heading to a remote region of Ontario, Canada just off of James Bay, between the Albany and Moose Rivers.
 The area is so off the beaten path it doesn’t even have an official name.
 In order to find it on a map you have to use it’s latitudinal and longitudinal coordinates.

 Here’s what it looks like on the ice road in James Bay: